 The Dark Hedges, Ireland

-The geniuses behind the camera knew their work was cut out for them after deciding to adapt the popular book series to screen.
-Martin’s world calls for drastic landscapes, grand castles, and ancient allure that can be difficult (and pricey) to create through green screen.
+The geniuses behind the camera knew their work was cut out for them after deciding to adapt George R.R.
+Martin’s popular book series to screen.
+His world calls for drastic landscapes, grand castles, and ancient allure that can be difficult (and pricey) to create through green screen.
 Location scouts trekked across the globe for ideal backdrops, finding magic in countries and cities that otherwise may have gone unnoticed by locals and travelers alike.
 Recognizing the positive impact the show can have on these destinations, many countries have embraced the fandom and now offer visitors a chance to get lost in the world of Westeros with set and location tours both in and outside Europe’s beloved cities.

 The King of the North: Dublin, Ireland